conjectures/nvim-lua-wsl/README.md

 Clone repository in `.config` directory

 ### Keybindings
-If some keybindings do not work, it may be that they are OS predefined shortcuts.
+Some keybindings may not work in macOS due to predefined shortcuts.

 In macos, remove the shortcut `Ctrl+Space` from the keyboard settings menu.
-Additionally, if Alacritty terminal emulator is used, add these lines to the configuration file:
+If Alacritty terminal emulator is used, add these lines to the configuration file:
 ```yaml
 # alacritty.yaml
 key_bindings: